ngfenglong/ngfenglong/README.md

 # Hi, I'm Zell (Feng Long)! 👋

-🌏 **Singapore** | 💻 **Software Developer** |  🧠 **Focused on Continuous Learning and Growth**
+🌏 **Singapore** | 💻 **Software Developer** |  📈 **Committed to Continuous Learning and Advancement**

 <details>
   <summary>👤 About Me </summary>

 I am passionate about the transformative power of technology, and I am always eager to explore and create with it.
 I believe in blending technology, creativity, and craftsmanship to solve problems and grasp new concepts each day.
-Outside of tech, I find balance in street dance and have a deep appreciation for rhythm, movement, and Japanese culture.
+Outside of tech, I find balance in street dance and have a deep appreciation for Japanese culture.
 I am a cat enthusiast and aspire to share my experiences and knowledge, contributing to the collective learning of the community.
 </details>

 <details>
-  <summary>🌱 Learning & Skills</summary>
+  <summary> 💡 Learning & Skills</summary>

 - **Exploring:** Go, System Design Principles
 - **Skilled In:** Go, Java, JavaScript/TypeScript, C#, React, Angular, .NET Core MVC Entity Framework